 Hello, my crafty friends!
-Happy Friday – it’s Saturday the 9th already in Brisbane and this month’s Anything Goes with Dies Challenge is live over at Happy Little Stampers!
-I’m thrilled to share my DT inspiration project with you today!
+Hope you’ve had a great week!
+This month’s Anything Goes with Dies Challenge is live over at Happy Little Stampers and I’m thrilled to share my DT inspiration project with you today!

 I used the Crafter’s Companion Die’sire ‘Ruth’ Create-A-Card die set along with a Sizzix Dotted Ovals die for my project this month.
 I looked at my dwindling stash of birthday cards and decided that a pretty birthday card was in order.
 I cut the card base from Whisper White cardstock and the layer from Rich Razzleberry cardstock.

 I have a huge stash of digital images I’ve never used and have vowed to use some of them in this new year.
 I chose the purple version of Fred She Said’s Lenten Roses for the focal image and cut it with the dotted ovals die.
 I added some Spectrum Noir Crystal Clear Sparkle overlay marker to the leaves of the flowers for a little shimmer and they look gorgeous!
 I’m so smitten!

 For the inside, I cut a Rich Razzleberry layer and then a white layer, and stamped a simple sentiment.